 Cohort members examine principles of diversity, equity and inclusion (DEI) through reflection questions they develop together that explore issues of power and identity in partnerships.
 The scholars and I aim to write and submit a journal article in spring 2023, drawing from these reflections.
 In addition to attending DEI-focused workshops, cohort members interviewed their mentors about approaches to DEI in partnerships.
 Now, starting with the fifth year of EAH, cohort members can receive a micro-credential in equity-oriented partnerships.

 Crossing interdisciplinary and community boundaries helps support students to connect with and act on what they care about related to their lived experiences, not solely on the priorities of their disciplines.
 Cohort members also learn to explain their work to community members without jargon.
 I know from my own experience that this is a critical skill as students move into careers in academia and beyond.

 Mentorship is also a vital component of the program and can be challenging to navigate in academia.
-Scholars explore the kind of mentorship they need, and then connect with mentors from whom scholars later get feedback about their developing projects.
+Scholars explore the kind of mentorship they need, and then connect with mentors who they interview and from whom they later get feedback about their developing projects.
 I provide ongoing mentorship through individual meetings and advising, making connections to mentors and partners and continued support through giving references.
 For the past two cohorts, a second-year member has stayed on to guide program pedagogy and support the new members.

 Many scholars have moved into professional positions or other opportunities that reflect their work in the EAH program.
 It’s rewarding to continue collaborating with these students and seeing them evolve and grow the practices and projects they cultivated in the EAH cohort.